maharl-osu/BeaverHacks-2025/README.md

 SkillLeaf connects students to professors.
 Anyone can teach classes on SkillLeaf and charge their own price for their class.
 SkillLeaf is unique because it creates an actual classroom-like environment which can't be found anywhere else.
 It helps provoke learning by allowing students to ask questions in real time like they would with a professor, unlike if you were simply watching a lecture.

 ## How we built it
 We started with `npx create-next-app` to get a template Next.js application with Tailwindcss.
 From there we built the application from the ground up using Google's Firebase.
+We also integrated with Iron-Session for our sessions and Bcrypt for password hashing.

 ## Challenges we ran into
 No one on our team had used Firebase before, so it was a little bit of a learning curve coming from a traditional structured relational schema like SQL.

 ## Accomplishments that we're proud of
 SkillLeaf is almost ready for deployment, and everything is server-side validated.
 The last thing we'd like to do is set up events which are gone over in more detail down below.
+We're only a team of two, but overall we're really happy with how it came out.

 ## What we learned
 Our primary learning came from the use of Firebase's API.
 It was a slow start, but once we got going Firebase API became very quick and easy to use.